Chart Color Schemes

 Essendon West has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.3% of all households, including 40.3% couples with children, 18.9% couples without children, and 10.5% single parent families.
-Non-family households account for the remaining 28.7%, with lone person households at 25.6% and group households comprising 3.3%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 71.3% of all households, including 40.3% couples with children, 18.9% couples without children, and 10.5% single parent families.
+Non-family households comprise the remaining 28.7%, with lone person households at 25.6% and group households at 3.3%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households